deeprest/sagaGitlabMirror/DEV.md

 MegamanX can only shoot forwards, not upwards or even slightly higher.
 The ability to shoot upwards in games like Contra is an improvement.
 Having weapons that spread out when shot can make this limitation feel less awkward.
 3. Enemies respawn at logical locations.
 Not arbitrary static points.

-# Philosophy
-make games that are tough to win but impossible to lose

 # Fan Games